danielyxie/bitburner/doc/source/netscript/sleeveapi/getInformation.rst

 .. js:function:: getInformation(sleeveNumber)

-    :param int sleeveNumber: index of the sleeve to retrieve information.
+    :param int sleeveNumber: Index of the sleeve to retrieve information.
+See :ref:`here <netscript_sleeveapi_referencingaduplicatesleeve>`

     Return a struct containing tons of information about this sleeve